mdzubayar/Project-2-3_FYS-STK4155/README.md

-We have an extension to December 24, 2021
+We have an extension till December 24, 2021